Jennifer Bauer joined KPRC 2 News as a reporter on Dec. 20, 2010.

-Her career has also taken her to Cadillac, MI, Flint, MI and Detroit.
+Her career has also taken her to Cadillac, Michigan, Flint, Michigan, and Detroit.

 This Michigan native also got her journalism degree from Michigan State University.